WhatsHalal/jobs/README.md

 If you think this is a fit for you, read on!

+## How we work

+To find out more about how we work, just take a look at our [handbook](https://github.com/WhatsHalal/handbook).

 ## List of engineering jobs at WhatsHalal

 * [Software Engineer (Geospatial & Business Analysis)](https://github.com/WhatsHalal/jobs/blob/master/sweng_geo.md)